just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

     <!--
     &lt;h2&gt;Solutions&lt;/h2&gt;

-    &lt;p&gt;It is important to explore with App Inventor and become accustomed to programming without explicit instructions.
+    &lt;p&gt;It is important to explore with MIT App Inventor and become accustomed to programming without explicit instructions.
 So try out the challenges listed above and see how far you can get.
 If you get stuck -- or if, after you&#39;ve finished, you&#39;d like to compare your solutions to ours --  check out the following videos, which show how we solved the problems.